Naw Bahar

-The Naw Bahar نوبهار; 'New Monastery') were two Buddhist monasteries close to the ancient city of Balkh in northern Afghanistan.
+The Naw Bahar (نوبهار) were two Buddhist monasteries close to the ancient city of Balkh in northern Afghanistan.
 Historical accounts report it as flourishing as an important centre of Buddhism between the seventh and eleventh centuries CE.
 It may have been founded considerably earlier, perhaps in or after the reign of the Kushan emperor Kaniṣka, in the second century CE.

 Nava Vihara has been described as the "Nalanda of Central Asia".

 Rise to prominence

 Historical accounts report it as flourishing as an important centre of Buddhism between the seventh and eleventh centuries CE.
 It may have been founded considerably earlier, perhaps in or after the reign of Kaniṣka, in the second century CE.

 The Barmakid family were described as the "hereditary rectors" of Naw Bahar the monastery became an intermediary point where Mahayana Buddhist texts from India were translated and then transported to China via the Silk Road trade routes.